Financial support is available to help you manage the affects of the coronavirus (COVID-19).

 - Special Benefit

-From 25 September until 31 December 2020 the fortnightly coronavirus supplement will be $250.
 During this period, JobSeeker recipients will also be able to earn up to $300 a fortnight before it reduces their payments.

 You can also apply for a crisis payment if you need to self-isolate, are in severe financial hardship and you can get an income support payment.

-For more information, visit The Treasury website.
+For more information, visit the Services Australia website.

 Reduced drawdown and deeming rates for retirees